 IBM i Integrated File System (IFS)

-- Traditionally, WebSphere MQ client applications found their client channel table using two environment variables.
+- Traditionally, IBM MQ client applications found their client channel table using two environment variables.
 MQCHLLIB gives the name of the directory, while MQCHLTAB gives the name of the file, if other than AMQCLCHL.TAB.
 If these variables are set, they take precedence:

 Linux and UNIX